 1.1.
-Act on Officers
+Public Servants Act

-28 February 2013 - Submit the Government a proposal for a legislative solution to the employment contract and education of officers and public administration employees containing the following criteria (without limitation):
+28 February 2014 - Submit the Government a proposal for a legislative solution to the employment or service contract and education of civil servants containing the following criteria (without limitation):

 - Unambiguous definition of a border between politically occupied job positions and nonpolitical clerical job positions which will be occupied on the basis of a selection procedure, - Setting up the rules for depoliticization, professionalization and stabilization of public administration, - Setting up a transparent and just remuneration system, - Ensuring a special protection to whistleblowers of employer's illegal conduct, - Introducing a system of compulsory education including e.g. combating corruption.